 Different treatments are available to reduce or eliminate the appearance of frown lines, skin treatments can visibly improve the quality and surface of the skin in the frown area, and injectable treatments can help address underlying causes by reducing muscle contraction and replacing volume loss.

-Chemical peels and laser skin treatments work by causing temporary damage to the top layer of the skin which activates the skins natural healing mechanism leading to healthy skin growth and can improve the surface of the skin.
+Whilst we don’t perform Chemical peels and laser skin treatments here at Face Clinic London, they work by causing temporary damage to the top layer of the skin which activates the skins natural healing mechanism leading to healthy skin growth and can improve the surface of the skin.